populationgenomics/rare-disease/resources/README.md

 ### iii.
 Requirements

-To successfully upload your data to the cloud bucket, you will need to install two services using the command line.

-1. The Google cloud service for accessing the cloud: `gcloud`
+To successfully upload your data to the cloud bucket, you will need to install the Google cloud service for accessing the cloud through the command line: `gcloud` CLI.
-2. The Google storage utility for accessing the buckets: `gsutil`

--	**For large uploads (i.e., large batches of sequence data) you should access gcloud through your organisation’s server / HPC where your data is stored.**
+-	**For large uploads (i.e., large batches of sequence data) you should access gcloud through your organisation's server / HPC where your data is stored.**
--	**If gcloud is not already installed in your organisation’s environment, coordinate with your systems administrator to install and activate gcloud.**
+-	**If gcloud is not already installed in your organisation's environment, coordinate with your systems administrator to install and activate gcloud.**

-To install gcloud and gsutil, [follow these steps](https://cloud.google.com/sdk/docs/downloads-interactive#linux-mac).
+To install gcloud CLI, [follow these steps](https://cloud.google.com/sdk/docs/downloads-interactive#linux-mac).

 &emsp;&ensp;➢	&nbsp;If you are using Mac OS or Linux, you will need to open a terminal session and copy and paste the commands from the instructions in the above link.<br />
 &emsp;&ensp;➢	&nbsp;If you are using Windows, you can download an executable installer and follow the prompts to install.